City Administrative & Financial Policies

 Resolution 2018-013 establishes the consultant selection process for architectural and engineering services related to Federal and State funded transportation projects.
 The resolution complements, but does not replace, the City policy for the Selection & Compensation of Professional Consultants for Public Improvement Projects, adopted 10-27-2009, found further down on this page.City Retiree Medical Benefit Schedule Amended & Restated - Adopted 10-24-17

-The City Council adopted Resolution No. 2017-022 approving the annual submittal of the City's Investment Policy.
-There were no changes to the policy, last reviewed and adopted by the City Council on March 22, 2016.
+The City Council adopted Resolution No. 2018-018 approving the annual submittal of the City's Investment Policy.
+There were no changes to the policy from 2017.
 Government Code Section 53646(a) requires that a public entity's investment policy be reviewed annually by the governing body or an investment committee.Authorizing Certain Personnel to Sign Payment Checks Drawn on the City Treasury - Adopted 3-14-17

 Resolution 2017-15 authorizes certain City Personnel as authorized signers on City payment checks as required by Reedley Municipal Code Section 1-9A-3.City Retiree Medical Benefit Schedule Amended & Restated - Adopted 10-11-16